mamal72/golyrics/README.md

 # golyrics

-This is a simple scrapper package for fetching lyrics data from [Wikia](http://lyrics.wikia.com).
+This is a simple scrapper package to fetch lyrics data from the [Wikia](http://lyrics.wikia.com) website.

-## Installation:
+## Installation

 ```bash
 go get github.com/mamal72/golyrics